michaelhargiss/purge_mac/README.md

 SOLUTION:
 This AppleScript uses the 'purge' command to accomplish the same thing, without having to open a shell (Terminal) window.

+Here's the actual script:
+do shell script 'purge'

 NOTE: I use [Alfred](http://www.alfredapp.com/) to quickly execute this script.